-Propranolol is a medication usually prescribed for heart-related problems and high blood pressure, but it is also useful for controlling anxiety.
-It can dampen the physical symptoms of anxiety in the body, for example, the racing heartbeat or the shaking hands.
+Propranolol is a medication usually prescribed for heart-related conditions and high blood pressure, but it is also commonly used to help manage anxiety.
+It works by reducing the physical symptoms of anxiety, such as a racing heartbeat, shaking hands, or sweating—making it especially helpful in high-pressure or performance situations.

 What Is Propranolol?